wix-incubator/playable/docs/player-config.md

 ### Video source config

-`config.src:PlayableMediaSource` A string or array with source of the video.
+`config.src: PlayableMediaSource` A string or array with source of the video.
 For more information see [this page](/video-source)
+`config.videoElement: HTMLVideoElement` Video Element that will be respected by playable.
+Can be used for example to share the same video element cross players, or setting custom video source (WebRTC for example).

 ### UI related config